lispyclouds/medusa/README.md

 * Install Qt5 build tools and libs
 * Install Dart SDK
 * Install Python 2.7.x
-* Rum moc on inc/transform.h to inc/transform_moc.h
+* Run `moc` on `inc/transform.h` to `inc/transform_moc.h`
-* Run qmake on medusa.pro
+* Run `qmake` on `medusa.pro`
-* Run make
+* Run `make`
 * Use the medusavm executable

 ## Running

 <b>Using Medusa:</b>
-* Medusa is available as <b>medusavm</b> after a successful buid and install
+* Medusa is available as `medusavm` after a successful buid and install
-* Python programs can be run by passing them as parameters: <b>medusavm hello.py</b>
+* Python programs can be run by passing them as parameters: `medusavm hello.py`
-* Medusa can be stopped after the Dart compile phase by passing a -c switch: <b>medusavm -c hello.py</b>.
-The Dart code is obtained in hello.dart in the same directory.
+* Medusa can be stopped after the Dart compile phase by passing a -c switch: `medusavm -c hello.py`.
+The Dart code can be found in `hello.dart` in the same directory.
-* Python files can be globally installed into Medusa for imports by other files: <b>medusavm -install python_file</b>
+* Python files can be globally installed into Medusa for imports by other files: `medusavm -install python_file`
-* Help is at: <b>medusavm --help</b>
+* Help is at: `medusavm --help`

 ## Documentation

-The medusa's documentation for developers and users can be accessed [here](http://medusa.readthedocs.org/)
+medusa's documentation for developers and users can be accessed [here](http://medusa.readthedocs.org/)

 ## Contributing